 (907) 793-8631 | email@example.com

 Like many Alaska transplants, Leah came here for a short visit, fell in love with the majesty of the place, and decided to make it her home.
 A graduate from Hunter College in NYC, she studied political theory and sustainable development and has used her writing chops to help support everything from non-profits, to political campaigns, to comedy theaters, and world record breaking pie fights.
 Her rich and varied work experience adds a unique perspective to our communication approach.
-She continues to explore new avenues and tried and true networks to expand The Alaska center’s reach and creatively engage more Alaskans in the work we do.
+She continues to explore new avenues and tried and true networks to expand The Alaska Center’s reach and creatively engage more Alaskans in the work we do.

 Leah is an avid forager, food lover, and mixologist who combines her passions to create Alaska inspired potables and raise awareness about food security issues.
 She continues to work within the broader Alaskan community engaging artists and actions to create engaging events for local non-profits.

-Kristen Collins, Organizer
+Kristen Collins, Field Manager

 (907) 793-8628 | firstname.lastname@example.org